Richard Smith (field hockey): Biography

-Smith made his international debut in 2009.
 He competed for Great Britain at the 2012 Summer Olympics.
-He also won gold at the 2009 EuroHockey Championship with England.

-Club career

-He has played club hockey for Hampstead & Westminster, Loughborough, Guildford and City of Portsmouth, as well as for Royal Racing Club in Belgium.
+After the Olympics he spent a year playing in Belgium for Racing Club de Bruxelles before returning to England to play for Hampstead & Westminster until 2020.

 On 16 June 2020, it was announced he joined Klein Zwitserland in The Hague for the 2020–21 season as he moved to the Netherlands.
+After one season in The Hague he retired from playing top-level hockey.

+After his retirement, he became the assistant coach of his former team at Klein Zwitserland.
+In 2024 he was appointed as the head coach of HDM but on 14 March 2025, it was announced that Richard Smith and HDM had parted.